≡ Menu

 Recent Active Ulcer or Currently Healing

-Insurance Outlook: Postponement likely until healing documented
+Insurance Outlook: Postponement likely until healing is documented

 Expected Rating: Application typically postponed 3-6 months; standard to Table 2-4 once healed